Order your own appraisal before you purchase your next home!

-Bank appraisals are not completed for the benefit of consumers.
+Bank appraisals are not completed for the benefit of consumers and home buyers!
 They're owned by the bank and used for their collateral risk decisions.
-Make sure to Find My Appraiser when buying a home or investment property.
+Make sure to order your own appraisal when buying a home or investment property.

 Look at what the American Bankers Association (ABA) has to say about a bank appraisal!

 “Although there may be some ancillary consumer benefit to a bank-ordered appraisal, the reality is that, in real estate transactions, the appraisal is not ordered for the benefit of the consumer, but rather, for the benefit of the lender.
 Consumers may, and are often advised to, obtain an appraisal for their own use as outlined in the Purchase and Sale agreement.” –American Bankers Association

 Consumers and investors should not rely on a bank’s valuation to make a purchase decision.

 Don’t overpay for the property; it’s too easy to do in these “heated” markets!
 Real estate markets are on a “Sugar High” with Covid – 19 pent-up demand and historically low interest rates!

 Get the big picture from a local market expert that is not commission based and acts as a neutral third-party to protect your interest in the transaction.

 Tell your real estate agent, I need to “Find My Appraiser” and “I should order my own appraisal before I buy this home!”